mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 This document specifies an {{RFC7341}} based solution that can be implemented in intermediate nodes such as switches or routers, without putting any requirements on clients.
 No new protocols or extensions are needed;
-instead this document specifies an amendment to [RFC7341] that allows a Relay Agent to perform the DHCP 4o6 encapsulation and decapsulation instead of the client.
+instead, this document specifies an amendment to [RFC7341] that allows a Relay Agent to perform the DHCP 4o6 encapsulation and decapsulation instead of the client.